Save Big on GST Registration with Expert Assisted at Just ₹ 599/-

 1. Who is eligible to claim Startup India tax benefits?

-To claim Startup India tax benefits, your entity must be a Private Limited Company or LLP incorporated after April 1, 2016.
-It must be recognized by the DPIIT and, for income tax exemptions (Section 80-IAC), it must be certified by the Inter-Ministerial Board.
-The turnover should not exceed ₹100 Crore in any previous financial year.
+To claim the major benefits, your entity must be a Private Limited Company or LLP incorporated after April 1, 2016.
+You must be recognized by the DPIIT, and for the 3-year tax holiday (Section 80-IAC), you specifically need certification from the Inter-Ministerial Board.
+Your turnover must also stay under ₹100 Crore.

 2. What is the Section 80-IAC tax holiday?

-Section 80-IAC allows eligible startups to claim a 100% deduction on their profits for any three consecutive years out of the first ten years since incorporation.
-This essentially means the startup pays zero income tax during those three years.
+It’s a provision that allows eligible startups to claim a 100% deduction on their profits for any three consecutive years within their first ten years.
+This means you pay zero income tax for those three selected years.

 4. Can a One Person Company (OPC) claim these benefits?

-A One Person Company is technically a Private Limited Company, so it can be recognized by DPIIT.
-However, to scale and attract investment (which often triggers the need for these tax benefits), most experts recommend converting to a standard Private Limited Company.
+Technically, an OPC is a Private Limited Company and can be recognized by DPIIT.
+However, as you scale and seek investment (which usually triggers the need for these benefits), you will likely need to convert it into a standard Private Limited Company.

-5. How do Startup India tax benefits help with ESOPs?
+5. How do these benefits help with hiring?

 Please Rate this post